Chapter 19 Debugging and Testing

 cli::cli_alert("My var is {my_var}")

 The problem with printing is it is easy to have a lot of printout statements, and then when you run your code you get a wall of text.
 For simulations, it is easy to print so much that it will meaningfully slow your simulation down!
-You can use print() statements to help you figure out what is going on, but it is often better to use a more interactive debugging tool, such as the browser() function or stopifnot() statements, which we will discuss next.
+You can use print() statements to help you figure out what is going on, while it is often better to use a more interactive debugging tool, such as the browser() function or stopifnot() statements.
+We discuss these next.

 Consider the following code taken from a simulation: